 Picnic in the Park

 The sky’s the limit here.
-This can be as simple as a small family gathering out in the sun and enjoying a cookout to a huge extravaganza that includes some active games for seniors in wheelchairs, or anything in between.
+It can be as simple as a small family gathering in the sun and enjoying a cookout or as elaborate as a huge extravaganza that includes some active games for seniors in wheelchairs, or anything in between.

 Outdoor Activities for Wheelchair Users: Picnic in the Park